pavsidhu/becca-stevens/content/blog/2020-05-17-sport-in-school-you-either-love-it-or-hate-it.md

 ## Funding

 Although I appreciate that many schools lack the facilities to provide lots of options, the government should ensure that there are at least a few options within each school, through increased funding.
 By putting more funding into PE, it will have a positive impact in the future.
 More people will be staying healthy and keeping fit, putting less strain on the NHS.
-Furthermore, children who are involved in sports and enjoying sports and more likely to pursue this outside of school and so less likely to be involved in[antisocial behaviours](https://repository.cardiffmet.ac.uk/handle/10369/6985).
+Furthermore, children who are involved in sports and enjoying sports and more likely to pursue this outside of school and so less likely to be involved in [antisocial behaviours](https://repository.cardiffmet.ac.uk/handle/10369/6985).
 Both the NHS and antisocial behaviours cost the taxpayer a large amount of money.
 Through spending this money on increasing the quality of school PE and health education, there will be reduced cost later on in their lives.

 ![](../../static/images/0_y77wrkqweo3l8sva.jpeg)